-As members of the Timber Development UK, (TDUK), Dunster House is committed to ensuring procurement of timber and manufactured forest products that are sourced from legal and well-managed forests.
+As a member of Timber Development UK (TDUK), Dunster House is committed to sourcing timber and manufactured forest products exclusively from legal and well-managed forests.

 Continuous improvement

-Dunster House commit to continuously improve the sustainability level of our sourcing, by favouring stricter more credible certification and verification standards, and sourcing requirements.
-We are committed to avoiding sourcing from unknown or unsustainable sources.
+Dunster House Ltd is committed to continuously enhancing the sustainability of our sourcing practices.
+We prioritise stricter, more credible certification and verification standards, ensuring that our materials meet robust sourcing requirements.
+We are also dedicated to avoiding procurement from unknown or unsustainable sources.

 Certification

-In line with this, we prefer products certified to the standards of FSC (Forest Stewardship Council) and PEFC (Programme for the Endorsement of Forest Certification).
+In line with this commitment, we prioritise products certified by the Forest Stewardship Council (FSC) and the Programme for the Endorsement of Forest Certification (PEFC).

 Legality